-One of the greatest opportunities for growth is in shipping logistics optimization.
-There are numerous ways to your optimize shipping logistics, especially if you lean on a third-party logistics partner like ShipBob to help.
+One of the greatest opportunities for growth is in shipping logistics optimisation.
+There are numerous ways to your optimise shipping logistics, especially if you lean on a third-party logistics partner like ShipBob to help.

 Distribute your inventory

 Distributing your inventory directly impacts your shipping logistics.
-A distributed inventory model allows you reduce shipping costs and delivery times by storing your products closer to your consumers in more than one fulfillment center.
+A distributed inventory model allows you reduce shipping costs and delivery times by storing your products closer to your consumers in more than one fulfilment centre.